What is breast cancer, metastatic or recurrent?

 What are the symptoms of metastatic or recurrent breast cancer?

-The symptoms of metastatic and recurrent breast cancer depend on how much and where the cancer has spread.
-Some people have symptoms, but many don't.
+The symptoms of metastatic or recurrent breast cancer depend on how much and where the cancer has spread.
+Not all people have symptoms.

-• If your liver is affected, you may have pain in your belly or yellow, itchy skin.
+• Pain in the belly or yellow, itchy skin.

-Cancer that comes back in the same breast or in your mastectomy scar is called a local recurrence.
-With this type, you may have symptoms such as:
+If cancer comes back in the same breast or in your mastectomy scar, you may have symptoms such as:

-• A change in the size or shape of the breast or a dimple or pucker in the skin of the breast.
+• A change in the skin on your chest or the size or shape of the breast.

 • Discharge or bleeding from the nipple that occurs without squeezing the nipple.